100ideas/rainbowreader/README.md

 It is powered by Meteor and Node.js, supplying a user interface in web browser.
 It connects by USB to a Motorola DS457 barcode scanner and gphoto2-compatible camera.
 It also optionally sends data to [ecolor](https://github.com/intron/ecolor), a sister meteor app that presents live visualizations of the aggregated measurements.

-Both apps were developed for a prototype biotech exhibit at [The Tech Museum of Innovation](http://www.thetech.org/) in San Jose.
+Both apps were developed for the "e.Pixels" prototype biotech exhibit at [The Tech Museum of Innovation](http://www.thetech.org/) in San Jose.

 ![](https://github.com/100ideas/rainbowreader/raw/master/public/images/PROJECT_SoftwareDetails3_-_RR_screenshot1.png)